Handbook

 Internet Usage

 Students in Jefferson County will participate in projects using the Internet in a directed manner to support curriculum and research activities.
 Teachers and students will use the Internet to participate in distance learning activities, to ask questions of and consult with experts, to communicate with other students and individuals, and to locate materials to meet their educational needs.
 The administration reserves the right to revoke a student’s Internet/computer privileges.
 These guidelines are provided so that you are aware of the responsibilities involved with using the Internet.
-Prohibited or illegal internet activities, including, but not limited to:

 - Sending or displaying offensive messages or pictures